Assignment 2 - Natural Light

 week one. post 2.

 “Bokeh" is a term I recently picked up on.
-Where I initially learned about the term was in a classroom discussion about depth of field (DOF), this being a shallow DOF effect.
+I initially learned about the term in a classroom discussion about depth of field (DOF), this being a shallow DOF effect.

-In the editing process a personal preference would have been to dodge the subject in Photoshop in case I needed to bring her back.
+In the editing process a personal preference would have been to dodge the subject in Photoshop in case I needed to lighten her up as well as burn in over-exposed bits.
 But in a conversation with the photographer I learned his personal choice to process his work is Lightroom.
-There are presets or digital “films” adapted for this program to add a photo filter without losing integrity that he could have possibly used.
+There are presets or digital “films” adapted for this program that add a photo filter without losing quality integrity that he could have possibly used.
 In the PS world this could have also been manually achieved through layers with lowered color opacities, and also more presets.
 A new challenge is to familiarize myself with LR, a known choice of other photographers for their editing.
 My background includes a long history with PS since CS1 was around and the web was still mostly written by html before it was mostly flash.
-LR is so far fun, and still within the Adobe family but with a whole new dashboard of functions to play with.
+So far, LR is fun, and although it’s within the Adobe family it comes with a whole new dashboard of functions to play with.